relationlabs/Relation-Graph/docs/OGM Introdction.md

 # OGM Introdction

-In order to use Relation Graph conveniently, we provide the OGM tools which is for converting data between type systems using Rust.
+In order to let user to use Relation Graph conveniently, we provide the OGM tools which is for converting data between type systems using Rust.

-We will use an example to introduce the process of implementing OGM of Relation Graph.
+Next, we will use an example to introduce the process of implementing OGM of Relation Graph.

 Example:
 - Query a user info by name base on the OGM tools: